bzollern/bzollern.github.io/_posts/2025-03-17-Music-for-the-Royal-Fireworks.md

 Point being, I've always wanted to get the classical canon into a puzzle... although my initial ideas on that front were pretty basic, and mostly of the "encode an English answer in X format in the baseline and clue it with Y piece of music" form.

 Yet the first time I thought to write the puzzle was in late July, having had the impulse to listen to the mashups again.
 Since this was capital-H Hunt, though, I aspired for something grander.
-Perhaps lightly inspired by the recently-late Jack Lance and his thoughts on what constituted a puzzle, I chose to make the answers to each a musical quotation, and indeed to conduct the entire solving process entirely within the musical domain.
+Perhaps lightly inspired by the recently-late Jack Lance and [his thoughts on puzzle structure](https://jacoblance.wordpress.com/r-t-3-epilogue/), I chose to make the answers to each a musical quotation, and indeed to conduct the entire solving process entirely within the musical domain.
 (Or as much as possible, anyway.)
 This would be my attempt at innovation.

 I picked as thematic an answer as I could muster from the pool and essentially built the puzzle structure around it.[^clefs]